center-for-humans-and-machines/economic_games_chatgpt/README.md

 allows parallel api requests using async.

-Note that using this method requires data to be organized in a jsonl file, where each line contains the prompt to send and metadata such as temperature or frequency penalty.
+Note that using this method requires data to be organized in a jsonl file, where each line contains the prompt to send and metadata such as temperature or frequency penalty (the jsonl file can be prepared beforehand using the `ai_participant.py` script).

 To run the script `api_helper.py` on EC2 navigate to your project directory and execute the following command on the EC2 terminal (the language model used by default is `gpt-35-turbo`, and we explicitly say whether we want to collect the baseline or experimental prompts)